 Risk No. Risk Owner Details of Risk Consequences (Effect) of not addressing the risk Risk Likelihood/ Impact prior to Controls Controls/Mitigations Risk Likelihood/ Impact post Controls Actions/ Recommendations Review of Actions taken to date and further actions identified causes pension fund system issues. system malfunction.
 Systems tested at each stage of implementation.
 Pension Finance Staff undertook testing of General Ledger Revenue codes. reconciliations and balance sheet requirements.
-5.6 СМО Poor Pension fund administration by the outsourced service LPPA.
+5. Page 341 СМО Poor Pension fund administration by the outsourced service LPPA.
 Service Delivery failure leading to client/custom er complaints and Reputational damage.
 B/1 Formal agreement in place with administrator, including SLA's.
 CMO in post to monitor the administration work of LPPA.
 Service is subject to external auditor report of pension's admin processes.
 LPPA supply an annual internal assurance report where the control objectives link in to the Pensions Regulator Code of Practice 14.
 E/3 5.7 СМО Poor administration by the employers/payroll providers in the fund.
 Service delivery failure leading to client/ customer C/2 Local Pension Board is in place to assist the administering authority in effective and efficient governance of the Havering Pension Fund.
 E/3

-Risk No. Risk Owner Details of Risk Consequences (Effect) of not addressing the risk Risk Likelihood/ Impact prior to Controls Controls/Mitigations Risk Likelihood/ Impact post Controls Actions/ Recommendations Review of Actions taken to date and further actions identified

-complaints Pensions Administration

-and Strategy in place to
+Risk No. Risk Owner Details of Risk Consequences (Effect) of not addressing the risk Risk Likelihood/ Impact prior to Controls Controls/Mitigations Risk Likelihood/ Impact post Controls Actions/ Recommendations Review of Actions taken to date and further actions identified complaints and Reputational damage.
+Pensions Administration Strategy in place to clarify the responsibilities of scheme employers and provide timescales for the submission of data.
+LPPA have a programme Page 342 of employer training and a dedicated employer engagement team to provide support.
+CMO maintains regular contact with scheme employers to provide support Inaccurate data provided give rise to inaccurate data and financial reputational consequences CMO in post to monitor the administration work of LPPA.
+Actuary undertake data checks/cleaning as part of triennial review process.
+Data cleanse checks such as actuary to set contribution rates with a high margin of error. undertaken as part of the year end pensions administration process Annual data improvement plan implemented with

-Reputational clarify the

-damage. responsibilities of

-scheme employers and

-provide timescales for

-the submission of data.

-LPPA have a programme of employer training

-and a dedicated

-employer engagement

-team to provide

-support.

-CMO maintains regular

-contact with scheme

-employers to provide

-support

-Inaccurate CMO in post to monitor

-data provided the administration work

-give rise to of LPPA.

-inaccurate Actuary undertake data

-data and checks/cleaning as part

-financial of triennial review

-reputational process.

-consequences Data cleanse checks

-such as undertaken as part of

-actuary to set contribution the year end pensions

-rates with a administration process

-high margin of Annual data

-error. improvement plan implemented with

 Risk No. Risk Owner Details of Risk Consequences (Effect) of not addressing the risk Risk Likelihood/ Impact prior to Controls Controls/Mitigations Risk Likelihood/ Impact post Controls Actions/ Recommendations Review of Actions taken to date and further actions identified agreement from LPPA and regular checking of the Pensions Regulator data scores to identify areas to be fed into the plan Pension costs and payments delayed or incorrect.
 Monthly reconciliations to monitor cash flow carried out.
-CMO monitors benefit Admission agreements not completed payments from the Fund Employer onboarding process in place Service handover completed Strengthen the process for onboarding new by the transfer date. when process of admitting bodies to the fund transferred from LPPA to in-house on 1 April 2021. employers and Bond reviews.
-Bond or guarantee reviews in place and reviewed every three years as part of valuation process.
+CMO monitors benefit payments from the Page 343 Admission agreements not completed by the transfer date.
+Fund Employer onboarding process in place Service handover completed when process of admitting bodies to the fund transferred from LPPA to in-house on 1 April 2021.
+Bond or guarantee Strengthen the process for onboarding new employers and Bond reviews. reviews in place and reviewed every three years as part of valuation process.
 5.8 PFM Failure/inability to undertake the accounting of the pension scheme appropriately.
 Qualified opinion on the accounts by external auditor.
 C/2 Pension Fund accounts subject to external audit.
 Experienced personnel in place.
 E/3